Being in therapy is great. I spend an hour just talking about myself. It's kinda like being the guy on a date. ~ Caroline Rhea

 Benefits of Talk Therapy

-There are many benefits of talk therapy, a few of which I've listed below:
+There are many benefits of talk therapy, a few of which are listed further:

 An Unbiased Opinion

-Talking to a third person helps you to get fresh perspective about a situation where the thoughts of the people involved have stagnated.
-When we are involved in a certain situation, our thoughts and opinions tend to be colored (subconsciously) by our prejudices and feelings.
+Talking to a third person helps you get fresh view on a situation where the thoughts of people involved have stagnated.
+When we are involved in a situation, our thoughts and opinions tend to be colored (subconsciously) by our prejudices and feelings.
 But a completely unrelated person can give a stale situation a whole new angle, simply by being neutral.